LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/GameAPI/Command.md

     Enumeration name, used to distinguish the enumeration when setting parameters.
   - values : `Array<String>`
     Valid values ​​for enumeration.
-- Return value: Whether setting succeeded or not.
+- Return value: New enumeration option identification name.
-- Return value type: `Boolean`
+- Return value type: `String`

 #### Add a Required Parameter